timescale/docs/timescaledb/overview/faq/faq-products.md

 Yes, all of SQL, including: secondary indexes, JOINs, window functions.
 In fact, to the outside world, TimescaleDB looks like a PostgreSQL database: You connect to the database as if it's PostgreSQL, and you can administer the database as if it's PostgreSQL.
-Any tools and libraries that connect with PostgreSQL will automatically work with TimescaleDB.
+Any tools and libraries that connect with PostgreSQL automatically work with TimescaleDB.

 ## Why SQL?